Reiryoku-Technologies/Mida-Documentation/src/documentation/trading-systems/introduction.md

 ::: tip
-Every trading system has an integrated market watcher, the `watched()` method can be used to set the market watcher directives during the trading system first startup
+Every trading system has an integrated market watcher, the `watched()` method is used to configure the market watcher before the first startup of the trading system
 :::

 - **Example 2**